MikeBosw/amazondelivery/README.md

 PYTHONPATH=./python python python/mb/amazonslots/main.py
 ```

 You should see Chrome launch and gradually proceed through all the screens to the delivery slot page.
-Keep an eye on the script's output in case it gets stuck.
-The slots page reloads automatically at regular intervals.
+Keep an eye on the script's output in case it gets stuck on its way to that page.
+From there, the page is reloaded automatically at regular intervals.

 If you don't have Twilio, the `say` command is the mechanism for notifying you.
 On a Mac, `say` is a text-to-speech command and it comes with the OS.
 On other operating systems you'll probably need to change this part of the script - or add a `say` command to your `PATH` that does what you want.